Mexican states say no plans to probe Wal-Mart allegations

-MEXICO CITY, April 24 (Reuters) - Nearly half of Mexico’s state prosecuting authorities said on Tuesday they had no immediate plans to investigate allegations of corruption by the Mexican arm of Wal-Mart Stores Inc.
+MEXICO CITY (Reuters) - Nearly half of Mexico’s state prosecuting authorities said on Tuesday they had no immediate plans to investigate allegations of corruption by the Mexican arm of Wal-Mart Stores Inc (WMT.N).

 The New York Times reported over the weekend that Wal-Mart had silenced an internal investigation into hundreds of suspect payments worth more than $24 million made to expand its business in Mexico, where it is the biggest retailer.